Assisted Living vs. Nursing Home

 While you might not need assisted living yet, there are still a few more reasons it might benefit you, such as:

-• Community and socialization: Good assisted living facilities provide a rich social fabric that can improve quality of life and interpersonal connections immensely for older adults who feel isolated.
+• Community and socialization: Good assisted living facilities provide a rich social fabric that can improve the quality of life and interpersonal connections for older adults who feel isolated.
 Even if you’re not isolated, becoming part of a supportive community can significantly enhance your quality of life as you age.

 • Maximizing independence: Assisted living aims to help people live as independently as possible.
-If you need some help but don’t need 24/7 care, assisted living can actually foster more independence than living at home.
+If you need some help but don’t need 24/7 care, assisted living can foster more independence than living at home.

 What Is a Nursing Home?

-Nursing homes are long-term residences that focus more heavily on medical assistance for older adults with chronic illnesses, injuries, or those who need round-the-clock care.
+Nursing homes are long-term residences that focus more heavily on medical assistance for older adults with chronic illnesses or injuries, or those who need round-the-clock care.
 Many people turn to nursing homes when they need more consistent medical help than assisted living provides, but it’s not always permanent.
 Some residents are only there for recovery and need weekly dialysis or intensive physical therapy.
 That said, roughly 84 percent of nursing home residents are age 65 or older, many of whom intend to stay for the long term.2

 Did You Know?